-The ongoing, post-tertiary development of knowledge, skill and expertise resulting from a commitment to post-graduate continuous learning.
+The ongoing development of knowledge, skill and expertise resulting from a commitment to post-graduate continuous learning.
 It is the antithesis of “CPD points” for compliance sake.

 Dates for our upcoming continuing education programs and certificate courses